bigbite/interactivity-api-tutorial/readme.md

 The interactivy API uses 'stores' to provide actions, essentially just functions that will run when a user interaction occurs.
 The store can also be used to set `state`, the naming here is confusing if you've used state in other instances such as react and various other libraries. `state` in the context of the interactivity API actually just sets values that the full page may need access to.
 It might be better to think of this as global state.

-As we're going to set a reading mode that many other blocks might need to react to we can use state in this instance. add the following to the `view.js` file to setup the store and add some default state
+As we're going to set a reading mode that many other blocks might need to react to we can use state in this instance.
+Replace the existing `view.js` file with the following to setup the store and add some default state:

 ```
 import { store, getContext } from '@wordpress/interactivity';